SmartStevie02/MSMP-Product-Duplicate-Detection/README.md

 `evaluation.py`: evaluates the clusters returned by msm and returns various evaluation metrics.
 Also includes a function used for the graphing of results.

 `main.py`: combines all the previous functions into a working model architecture.
+This can be run in one go.

 `similarities.py`: defines various similarity functions which are used throughout the project.